Karate Scoreboard

 Why Use a Karate Scoreboard?

-• Track points instantly
+• Track Yuko, Waza-ari, and Ippon points instantly

-• Add penalties with one click
+• Add penalties with one click, following WKF refereeing rules

-• See the match time countdown
+• See the match time countdown live

-• Keep both sides updated
+• Keep both competitors and spectators informed

-• Avoid confusion or disputes
+• Avoid confusion or disputes during a match

 How Do I Use the Karate Scoreboard Tool?